-Production Compagnie de la Vallée/L'Héliotrope.
-Co-presented by the Cultural Services of the French Embassy in the United States and Abrons Arts Center, New York.
+In January 2019, Pollock is co-presented by the Cultural Services of the French Embassy in the United States and Abrons Arts Center, New York.

-The production of Pollock is made possible with funding from the Cultural Services of the French Embassy in partnership with FACE Foundation; Abrons Arts Center, New York; Institut français-Paris; Le Tangram - Scène nationale d'Evreux; and Compagnie L'Héliotrope.
-Compagnie La Vallée/l'héliotrope is supported by the Ministry of Culture - DRAC Normandie, and Région Normandie.
+Pollock, a production L'héliotrope / Compagnie de la Vallée is made possible with funding from the Cultural Services of the French Embassy in partnership with FACE Foundation; Abrons Arts Center / New York; Institut Français / Paris; Le Tangram / Scène Nationale d'Evreux-Louviers; and ODIA Normandie.

+L'héliotrope / Compagnie de la Vallée is supported by the Ministry of Culture - DRAC Normandie, and Région

+Normandie.